Alhambra Dog Bite Lawyers

 - Protective Behavior — Dogs may exhibit protective behavior when they believe someone is trying to take away their possessions, such as food or toys.
 They also act the same when perceiving threats to their owner or the property they are guarding.

-- Feeling Stress And Pain — Dogs experiencing stress or pain are more likely to bite and act out.
+- Feeling Stress and Pain — Dogs experiencing stress or pain are more likely to bite and act out.
 These behaviors can be triggered by factors such as being chained, bored, agitated, or physically injured.
 Additionally, dogs often pick up on their owners’ emotions, so being around a worried or anxious family member can make them more reactive.
 Their innate ability to sense when something is wrong can lead to heightened stress and defensive behavior.

 Serious Consequences Of Dog Bites